Statue of Liberty Museum Premieres EarthCam Time-Lapse Movie

 Witness history in the making with EarthCam’s new 4K construction time-lapse movie for the Statue of Liberty Museum.
 Experience unique panoramic views of New York City with EarthCam’s collection of specially-engineered webcams installed on Lady Liberty’s torch balcony, including the HarborCam and exclusive “selfie” CrownCam shot.

 EarthCam is the global leader in providing webcam content, technology and services.
-Founded in 1996, EarthCam provides live streaming video, time-lapse construction cameras and photography documentation for corporate and government clients in major cities around the world.
+Founded in 1996, EarthCam provides live streaming video, time-lapse construction cameras and reality capture solutions for corporate and government clients.
 EarthCam leads the industry with the highest resolution imagery available, including the world’s first outdoor gigapixel panorama camera system.
-This patent-pending technology delivers superior multi-billion pixel clarity for monitoring and archiving important projects and events across the globe.
+This patent-pending technology delivers superior multi-billion pixel clarity for monitoring and archiving important projects and events.
 EarthCam has documented over a trillion dollars of construction projects around the world.
-The company is headquartered on a 10-acre campus in Northern New Jersey and maintains 13 additional offices worldwide.
+The company is headquartered on a 10-acre campus in Northern New Jersey and maintains 13 additional offices internationally.

 Projects documented by EarthCam include: Mercedes-Benz Stadium – Home of Super Bowl LIII, Hudson Yards, Statue of Liberty Museum, L.A.
 Stadium, Las Vegas Raiders’ Stadium, Golden State Warriors’ Chase Center, LaGuardia Airport, TWA Hotel at JFK Airport, Governor Mario M. Cuomo Bridge, 9/11 Memorial Museum, Panama Canal Expansion, Qatar Rail, The Jeddah Tower, 56 Leonard Street, 432 Park Avenue, Whitney Museum of American Art, Louvre in Abu Dhabi and Smithsonian National Museum of African American History and Culture.